-Sometimes network problems can cause a view cell to be attempting to connect to a network camera.
+A view cell attempting to connect to a network camera will look like this.
 If the connection attempt takes a long time, it may result from network problems or incorrect configuration with video streaming.
 For example, you may have configured the camera to be streaming a 5MP stream.
-The NVR uses video main stream for recording, and the main or sub stream from cameras for live viewing.
-You should then open an individual web console to the network camera to change its video streaming configuration.
+The NVR uses video stream #1 for recording, and stream #2 from cameras for live viewing.
+You should then open an individual web console with the network camera to change its video streaming configuration.